KWaniova/CalendarOfEventsApp/README.md

-React calendar application - contains examples of advanced design patterns (M. Fowler)
+React calendar application - includes examples of advanced design patterns (M. Fowler)

-App is using apollo client for communicationg with GraphQL server.
+The application uses the apollo client to communicate with the GraphQL server.

 Styled components - for styling